MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-proxy.md

 ### Configure gateway for output destinations

 In addition, to use the gateway with output destinations, the gateway might need to be configured to be able to pass through a firewall or proxy to reach the destination data source.
-If the customer is using a proxy server, this might require enable-listing URLs to appropriate destinations, for example, (*-datawarehouse.pbidedicated.windows.net) for LakeHouse, (*.dfs.core.windows.net) for DataLake, and so on.
+If using a proxy server, this might require enable-listing URLs to appropriate destinations, for example, (*-datawarehouse.pbidedicated.windows.net) for LakeHouse, (*.dfs.core.windows.net) for DataLake, and so on.

 ## Change the gateway service account to a domain user